SPBCodes/modPopStrap/README.md

 ## Configuration example
 You don't have to specify such a large config - many settings have defaults.
 This is just an example to show the configurable parameters.
 Use the [online configurator](https://spbcodes.online/modPopStrap) to generate configuration objects.

-To apply methods to the modal from events in the modal, use "thisModal." in your javascript with the relevant method and its attributes e.g.:

-* thisModal.hide();
-* thisModal.title({"icon":"newicon","text":"New Title","colourscheme":"newScheme"});

 ```
 {
 	"closeable":true,              		// default: true  - a close button will be displayed that will hide the modal